timdamen/talks.timdamen.io/src/data/blog/_releases/astro-paper-2.md

 ### Updated Docs & README

-All the [#docs](https://astro-paper.pages.dev/tags/docs/) blog posts and [README](https://github.com/satnaing/astro-paper#readme) are updated for this AstroPaper v2.
+All the [#docs](https://astro-paper.pages.dev/tags/docs/) blog presentations and [README](https://github.com/satnaing/astro-paper#readme) are updated for this AstroPaper v2.

 ## Bug Fixes

 - fix broken tags in the Blog Post page
 - in a tag page, the last part of the breadcrumb is now updated to lower-case for consistency
-- exclude draft posts in a tag page
+- exclude draft presentations in a tag page
 - fix 'onChange value not updating issue' after a page reload